dagronf/AppKitFocusOverlay/README.md

 Supports both Swift and Objective-C projects.

+## Why?

+It's important for your app to be keyboard navigable and that the tab path makes sense to a user.
+There's been a bit of discussion of recent regarding keyboard navigation on iOS, [highlighting the `-UIFocusLoopDebuggerEnabled YES` launch argument option for iOS apps in Xcode.](https://twitter.com/stroughtonsmith/status/1473669534712274944?s=20).
+The question was posed as to whether this also worked for AppKit, and the short answer was no.

+I built the prototype for this a few years back for use in my own apps.
+It's not as frictionless as adding a launch argument but it's straight forward enough to add.
+Given how useful it's been for me I thought I'd package it up cleanly and make it public.

 ## Demo

 <a href="https://github.com/dagronf/dagronf.github.io/blob/master/art/projects/AppKitFocusOverlay/example.mp4?raw=true">Click here to see a demo video</a> of the focus overlay added to the wonderful '[ControlRoom](https://github.com/twostraws/ControlRoom)' application.

-There is also a very basic AppKit example applications in both Swift and Objective-C in the `Demo` subfolder you can play with.
+There are also very basic AppKit example applications (using both Swift and Objective-C) in the `Demo` subfolder you can play with.

 ## Simple setup

+* Add the `https://github.com/dagronf/AppKitFocusOverlay` package to your application.

-Define a global instance of `AppKitFocusOverlay` in your app and access the instance within a method that gets called early in your app's lifecycle, such as `applicationDidFinishLaunching`.
+* Define a global instance of `AppKitFocusOverlay` in your app and access the instance within a method that gets called early in your app's lifecycle, such as `applicationDidFinishLaunching`.

 ```swift
 import AppKitFocusOverlay